axu732/Research-Project-ChatGPT-Prototype/README.md

 # How to run

 In the ChatGPT class, add an access token from OpenAI in order to access ChatGPT.
-Then compile and run the application through maven by using `mvn exec:java`
+Then compile and run the application through maven by using `mvn exec:java`.

 For previous version type `1.0`.

 For current version type `2.0`.

 For library name type `StringFormatter`.